Unfortunately, you probably already know the answer to the question “what does it actually cost to sell a dental practice?” – it depends.

 It is important to work with a lawyer who has experience in drafting and evaluating the legal documents related to the sale of a business – if they have experience in dental practices, even better.

 Secure a lawyer in your own state, since many of the regulations vary from state to state.
 While your spouse’s cousin’s brother-in-law might give you a good deal, if he is licensed in another state, it is best to find a local resource who can provide local expertise, even if it costs more.
-(You can find this local expertise by asking colleagues or checking with your state or local society – many maintain lists.)
+(You can find this local expertise by asking colleagues or checking with your state or local society – many maintain lists.
+Also see our advice on building your transition team.)

 In most cases, you will pay an hourly rate for the services of such a lawyer.
 Fees can range from $150/hour to more than $400, depending on the lawyer you choose.

 At ADAPT, we provide our customers with checklists and worksheets that define all of the information a lawyer will need to complete the necessary paperwork.
+For example, our Associate Contracting Toolkit helps you walk through most of the potential questions so you can make key decisions before meeting with a lawyer.
 By compiling and preparing this information ahead of time, you can reduce the lawyer’s needed time – and your out-of-pocket costs.

 Business Consulting or Broker Fee